mlpcon/notes/NOTES.md

 # Organizer's to-do list
 Reply to post to suggest things I need to do but forgot to list here
-- Get CyTube channel ready
+- Get ready for Opening Maremonies
 - Keep website and schedule up-to-date
 - Try to keep thread alive
+- Hope nothing goes wrong